chef/chef-web-docs/includes_delivery/includes_delivery_cli_install_ubuntu.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-For |ubuntu| 14.04, run the following commands:
+For |ubuntu| 14.04, run the following command:

 .. code-block:: bash